How Offshore Bonds Can Improve Your Tax Efficiency

 - Who have used up, or are using up their ISA, Pension and Capital Gains allowances

-- Who are a higher rate tax payers
+- Who are higher rate tax payers

-- if they are prepared to gift the investments to someone with a lower income tax rate,
+- If they are prepared to gift the investments to someone with a lower income tax rate

-- With capital to invest but who wish to defer corporation tax on investment profits
+With capital to invest but who wish to defer corporation tax on investment profits.

-Some companies with surplus cash may benefit from investing in an Offshore Bond to allow them to roll up their investment income and gains without liability to corporation gains tax.
-Noting that corporation tax would become due when the bond was cashed in, however careful planning may facilitate lower levels of tax on any profits.
+Some companies with surplus cash may benefit from investing in an Offshore Bond to allow them to roll up their investment income and gains without liability to corporation tax.
+Noting that corporation tax would become due when the bond is cashed in, however careful planning may facilitate lower levels of tax on any profits.

 Increase tax efficiency in retirement